beets3d/FutureMakers/docs/projects/NomadSculpt/index.md

 Polygon editing and curve editing behave in similar ways:

 To start, drag a line to define 2 points, then drag out from the middle of the line to define a polygon or curve.
 Click on the points to toggle between smooth and sharp.
 Click and drag on the curve or line sections to create new points.To delete a point, drag a point into its neighbor until it turns red.
 The trash icon in the corner of the polygon or path icon will delete the shape.

+## Common Issues and Solutions

+### App Crashes
+- **Solution:** Ensure your device has enough storage space, close other running applications, and restart the app.

+### Performance Issues
+- **Solution:** Reduce model complexity, lower brush resolution, and clear undo history.

+### Tool Not Responding
+- **Solution:** Check if the tool is selected properly and ensure that the app is updated to the latest version.

+### Export Problems
+- **Solution:** Verify the file format and ensure that the model is not too complex for the export settings.